Exploring Hazelnuts: Nutella and So Much More

 Beart de réir ár mbriathar (Action to match our speech)— Mottoes of the Fianna

 The hazel’s ability to impart intelligence extends to other cultures in the ancient world as well.
-In Norse mythology the hazel was called The Tree of Wisdom, and the Roman god Mercury feasted on hazel nuts and was considered the personification of wisdom.
+In Norse mythology, the hazel was called the Tree of Wisdom, and the Roman god Mercury feasted on hazelnuts and was considered the personification of wisdom.
 Hazel shafts have always been the preferred wood for divining rods to locate underground springs of water, buried treasure, ores and minerals.

 Hazels are widely distributed throughout much of Europe, from Great Britain and Scandinavia to the Ural Mountains in Russia, as far south as Spain, Italy and Greece and in Iran and the Caucasus region.

-And Then A Different Kind of Magic
+And Then a Different Kind of Magic

 Torino (Turin) is the administrative area of Piemonte, home to some of Italy’s most prestigious universities and an infamous automotive industry; Torino is ranked third in Italy (after Milan and Rome) for economic strength with a GDP of $58 million.

-But thirty-eight miles away, overshadowed by all of this glitz and glamour, is the quaint town of Alba.
+But 38 miles away, overshadowed by all of this glitz and glamour, is the quaint town of Alba.
 In autumn her terraced vineyards are a blaze of russet and gold.
 The landscape boasts an abundance of vegetation—in addition to the wine-making grapes are wheat, rice, olive groves, and countless hazelnut trees.

 Alba was the home of a confectioner named Pietro Ferrero.
 His grandson, Giovanni, shared his story with BBC News: